Field Theoretic Approach to Interacting Two Body Tunneling: Physical Consistency and Relevancy

-which multiplied with $(\mathcal{E}-H_0(\mathbf{p}))^{-1}$ is the exact form of the green's function for two non-interacting particles tunneling through a delta barrier (see appendix C).
-Since $V$ is the Yukawa potential, asymptotic states associated with (68) is also well defined.
-From this we conclude that (68) must be equivalent to a a problem of category (1), with $W$ a delta function centered at $0$.
+Since this is nothing but the one particle tunneling factor, $\Lambda_-(p_3)\Lambda_+(p_3)\frac{1}{\mathcal{E}-H_0(\mathbf{p})}$ is precisely the resolvent (in the fixed COM sector) of two independently tunneling particles.
+From this we conclude that (71) must be equivalent to a problem of category (1), with $W$ a delta function centered at $0$.